destel/rill/README.md

 to specify a timeout, after which a batch is emitted even if it's not full.
 This is useful for keeping an application reactive when the input stream is slow or sparse.

-Previous examples have already shown how to use **Batch** to group user IDs for bulk processing.
+Previous examples have already shown how to use **Batch** to group user IDs for bulk fetching.
-Let's now look at a case where batching with timeout becomes especially useful.
+Let's examine a case where batching with timeout is particularly useful.

-In the code below, the `UpdateUserTimestamp` function updates the _last_active_at_ column in the _users_ table with the current timestamp.
+In the example below, the `UpdateUserTimestamp` function updates the _last_active_at_ column in the _users_ table with the current timestamp.
 This function is called concurrently from multiple places in the application, such as HTTP handlers.
 A large number of such calls would cause a large number of concurrent SQL queries, potentially overwhelming the database.